hadfieldnz/roms-trunk-mgh/README.md

 The present repository has been cloned at NIWA with git svn.
 It differs from the original only by the addition of this README file.
-The intention is to keep the repository it up to date with the Rutgers original.
+The intention is to keep the repository up to date with the Rutgers original.

 Clones of this repository will be used to store NIWA-local changes to ROMS.